josephtascona/josephtascona/README.md

 ### Hi there 👋 I'm Joseph Tascona

 I'm a developer who loves building web apps and games.
-Currently exploring game development and more advanced computer science!
+Currently exploring game development and more advanced computer science topics like Machine Learning!

 #### 🔧 Technologies I use:
 - Python, JavaScript